ax-he/hijack-in-sbas/README.md

 ### Using manual methods
 1. Run the **original** ['edunet_pure_bgp.py'](https://github.com/netsys-lab/seed-emulator/blob/feature/scion-sbas/examples/scion/S12-edunet/edunet_pure_bgp.py): `python3 edunet_pure_bgp.py`.

+2. `cd output/` and run `docker-compose build && docker-compose up`.

-2. Check the visualization container with `http://127.0.0.1:8080/map.html` (`cd client/` and `docker-compose build && docker-compose up`).
+3. Check the visualization container with `http://127.0.0.1:8080/map.html` (`cd client/` and `docker-compose build && docker-compose up`).

-3. Select an attacker and a victim (we will continue to use AS11 and AS101 as examples).
+4. Select an attacker and a victim (we will continue to use AS11 and AS101 as examples).
 Go to the container, which is 11/br0, go to the `/etc/bird` folder, and open the BGP configuration file 'bird.conf'.
 Add the following to the end of the configuration file.
 ```
 protocol static hijacks {
     ipv4 {